Meet Jess!

 As a Keynote Speaker, I bring not only experience and insight but also the unique perspective of someone who discovered her neurodivergence later in life.
 Learning that I have ADHD reframed how I understand myself and gave me a blueprint for success.
 It transformed my marriage, my business, and the way I view my past.
 What could have been a limitation became a superpower, empowering me to advocate for my needs and embrace the perspective that only I can bring.

 Outside of the spotlight, you will find me journaling, reading, or dreaming big with a steaming cup of coffee in hand.
-I cherish the warmth of the sun, the laughter of my family by the water, and the simple joys that make life rich.
 I approach each day with gratitude, enthusiasm, and grace, celebrating both the small moments and the big possibilities that life offers.

 I am the recipient of The 2021 Doc Seaman -Generosity of Spirit Award, winner of The Best Documentary at the 2022 Okotoks Film Festival for a documentary that I co produced called One Seven Nine and the recipient of the 2022 Muscular Dystrophy Canada, Dr. Katie Mander’s Courage to Inspire Award.
 I also was inducted into the 2022 Class of Calgary’s Top 40 Under 40.